roryp/blog/README.md

 Embracing modern patterns like queue-based load leveling is key to building scalable, resilient applications.
 Integrating tools like Azure Service Bus into your Java projects can transform the way your systems handle load and scale - get started now with the [Modern Web App Pattern for Java](https://github.com/Azure/modern-web-app-pattern-java)

 ---

+## License

+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE.MD) file for details.